Bumpy metric theorem in the sense of Man{\'e} for non-convex Hamiltonians

 We deduce Theorem \ref{thm-g1} from Theorem \ref{thm-pert} using a variant of Abraham's parametric transversality principle, similarly to what is done in \cite{A82,O08}.
-Our implementation is slightly different and avoids the recurrence on the periods.
+Our implementation is slightly different and avoids the recurrence on periods.
 We denote by $\varphi(t,x,u)$ the image of $x\in T^*M$ by the time $t$ flow of $H+u$.

 It is classical that $0$ is a non-degenerate energy level for generic $u$.
 We recall a proof.
 Let $\mZ\subset T^*M\times C^{\infty}(M)$ be the set of pairs $(x,u)$ such that $d(H+u)(x)=0$ and $(H+u)(x)=0$.
 This is a closed set, and the projection of a closed set on the second factor is an $F_{\sigma}$ (a countable union of closed sets).
 We use here that $T^*M$ is a countable union of compact sets.
 So the set of potentials for which the $0$ energy level is not regular is an $F_{\sigma}$.
-If $u_0$ is a potential, then Sard's theorem implies that there exist arbitrarily small constants $a$ such that $0$ is not a critical value of $H+u_0+a$, which means that the set of potentials for which the $0$ energy level is regular is dense.
+If $u_0$ is a potential, then Sard's Theorem implies that there exist arbitrarily small constants $a$ such that $0$ is a regular value of $H+u_0+a$.
+As a consequence, the set of potentials for which the $0$ energy level is regular is dense.
 This ends the proof of this first step.

 Next we introduce the subsets